Vaibhav161994/PlangDetect/README.md

 ============================================Data structure=================================
 we can store diffrent keyword of individual language in array then we provide syntactical correct code in console then it show corresponding language

 ==============================================Running Instructions===========================
 >>Right click on project
 >>run as>>run on server
 >>then provide syntactical correct code on web
 >>it will display Name of Language
 ==================================Future Prospects============================================
-Every Language have there own interpretator
+Every Language have there own interpretator or compiler we need to strgies of compiler and interpreter of respective language after study the we will see how tokenzination of vcode happen within respective programming lan based on thatwe can upgrade our web appl logic